Statistics Canada’s March job numbers show a jump in employment among women 55 and older

 - Start early – The sooner you start saving for retirement, the better.
 Adding small amounts to an RRSP in your 20’s gives your money 40 years of growth.
 Starting later would require much bigger investments to get the same results.

 - Know your options – There is a range of ways you can fund your retirement, including public and private funds.
-Check out our “Planning for your Golden Years” section for some ideas.
+Check out our “Retirement Tips” section for some ideas.

 - Eliminate debt – Everyone strives to be debt-free in retirement, but not everyone is successful.
 Attack your debt while still earning an income, or, seek help from a non-profit credit counselling service if your debt is unmanageable.